 Bank resolution in times of COVID-19

 The Single Resolution Board and the Florence School of Banking and Finance (European University Institute) are organising an interdisciplinary Academic Event on ‘Bank resolution in times of COVID-19’.
-The event will take place on 27 November 2020 at the premises of the Single Resolution Board in Brussels [or in an online format].
+The event will take place on Friday, 27 November 2020 (09.15-12.45) in an online format.

 The COVID-19 pandemic is challenging the European Union and the principles and instruments of its recently established Banking Union.
 Fortunately, great strides have been made towards financial stability in the last 12 years.
 European policymakers have created and shaped a de facto macroeconomic financial stability objective, in which the resolution pillar plays an important role.
 Financial stability and bank resolution are currently striding along the road, and their relationship remains debated.
 Some have argued that bank resolution fosters financial stability, by preventing unexpected and disorderly bank exits from the sector.
 Others have contended that the potential enforcement of some resolution tools, such as bail-in, may represent a risk for the stability of the system.